 MY STORY BEGINS

 My hair was fine in my twenties, but I really started noticing it thinning in my early thirties.
 That’s when I discovered, to my horror, that women in my family eventually go bald.
 I learned this truth through family stories, photographs and observations.
 They had been strategically wearing wigs, hats and using tonics and potions for years.
 All of those stylish pictures I saw of my female ancestors were in reality, a veiled attempt to hide their own hair loss.

 When I was younger, my grandmother wore a wig; a really awful wig and I remember thinking that all grandmothers wore wigs.
 It sat on a wig head in her bathroom and I never paid much attention to it.
 My mother went grey at an early age and started to have thinning hair before my sister and I were born.
 She always kept her hair really short and my sister and I would call her “Tip,” because we thought her head looked like a Q-tip.
 I always wished she had longer, princess hair...
 I never got to watch her brush her shiny hair at night before bed.
 I remember staring at a photograph of her and my dad on a date and my mom was wearing a wig/fall.
-To this day, My mother looked so elegant, with the "long" socialized hair I was brainwashed to desire.
+My mother looked so elegant, with the "long" socialized hair I was brainwashed to desire.
 Young and sexy!
-I wonder how she felt at the end of the night when she took her wig off and probably standing there in a matronly Maidenform bra and 70s era undies.
+I wonder how she felt at the end of the night - wig off, Maidenform bra and 70’s era undies on.